Wanda Orla-Salmonowicz (1901–1988) was the wife of Bohdan Pawłowicz and mother of two children: Leszek Kazimierz and Hanna Antonina.

 When Wanda and the children finally arrived in Łuck, the Hauke-Nowaks were in the midst of preparing to evacuate to Kremenets (Krzemieniec).
 On September 14th, Aleksander joined the Polish Government in Exile on the Romanian border, while his wife Krystyna made her way out of Poland through the Baltic states.
 Before departing, however, they directed Wanda and her children to a nearby farm.

 On September 17th, the Soviets invaded Poland, and the farm subsequently came under inspection by Russian army officers.
 The owners of the farm fled shortly after, taking all the horses but leaving behind one horse and a cart for Wanda and the children.
-Initially intending to drive the cart back to Warsaw, they were halted by the Soviet army on the road and directed to a detention camp on a potato plantation in Równe.
+Initially intending to drive the cart back to Warsaw, they were halted by the Soviet army on the road and directed to a detention camp on a potato plantation outside Równe.
 This camp served as a gathering point for those captured on the roads, destined for transportation to Russia.
 Throughout the night, the family reported hearing numerous gunshots echoing across the camp.

 Hanna, who was 11 at the time, was enrolled in a nearby primary school in November.
 However, by then, the teaching of the Polish language and the history of Poland had already been prohibited.
 Leszek, aged 14, was on the brink of entering high school.
 Yet, due to the closure of most Polish educational institutions as part of policies aimed at cultural suppression, he had to turn to underground education and the Secret Teaching Organization network to continue his studies.